 It's things like old electronics, old cell phones, DVDs, books, and other odds and ends that are valuable if I could just match up with someone looking for that thing.

 Fortunately, there are a ton of sites out there for almost every conceivable item.
-You can go to the platforms that specialize, like Decluttr does for games and electronics (and much more), or you can go with a platform that can help you sell anything, like Craigslist or eBay.
+You can go to the platforms that specialize in certain items, like Decluttr does for games and electronics (and much more), or you can go with a platform that can help you sell anything, like Craigslist or eBay.

 Are you looking to get rid of some of the clutter in your life?

 Is your family game closet overrun with games, smartphones, and DVDs?
 Great!
 You can sell them for a fair price with Decluttr.
 This platform specializes in selling used tech, complete with free shipping and next-day payments.

 You just have to enter the barcode (or you can use their search function for items without a barcode, like cell phones) and they will instantly tell you how much they'll pay you for it.
 There are no games involved – you just send them the item and they pay you.
 No auction fees or any other games.

 Who this is perfect for: Busy people who want to get a fair value for an item but don't want to deal with the hassles and risk of selling something to a private individual.

 If you have electronics you don't need, try to sell it on Gazelle.
 Much like Decluttr, they will give you a price for your electronics based on the condition of your item and then give you a pre-paid mailer to send it in.
 If you opt for an Amazon gift card, they'll even add 3% to your price.